310mc/https-310mc.github.io-tl/source/_posts/stella_maris/prologue.md

 {% endbubble %}

 {% bubble Tetora serious %}
 Ossu.
-Except, while Midori-kun, Shinobu-kun, and I got to experience being the commander lots’a times already, Shinkai-senpai was the only one who stubbornly didn’t take on the role ‘til now.
+Except, while Midori-kun, Shinobu-kun, and I got to experience being the commander lots’a times already, Shinkai-senpai was the only one who stubbornly didn’t take on the role ‘til now—
 {% endbubble %}

 {% bubble Kanata scold %}